Geek-Estate/horizon-landingpage/faq/index.md

 ### Business Model ###

 **Q: How does Horizon make money?**
 **A:** We're planning a model similar to Meetup.com.
-Public groups will be free, but those managing private groups (over a certain number of members) will require a subscription for premium features, and to manage very large groups (and sub-groups).
+Public groups will always be free, but those managing private groups (over a certain number of members) will require a subscription for premium features, and to manage very large groups (and sub-groups).

 Some of our early thinking on the "enterprise" group offering can [be found here](http://www.horizonapp.co/hospitality-network-setup/).